North Korea to parade dozens of long-range missiles before Winter Olympics

 Seoul, South Korea (CNN)North Korea is planning to show off dozens of long-range missiles at a February 8 parade, the day before the Winter Olympics is set to begin in South Korea, two diplomatic sources with deep knowledge of North Korea's intentions told CNN Wednesday.

-The display, of "hundreds" of missiles and rockets, would be an attempt "to scare the hell out of the Americans," one of the sources said.
+The display of "hundreds" of missiles and rockets would be an attempt "to scare the hell out of the Americans," one of the sources said.

 The parade is expected to include dozens of intercontinental-range Hwasong-15 missiles, which the North Koreans test-fired for the first time in late November, the sources said.